Trauma Informed Care in Nursing

 4. Should all past trauma survivors be cared for in the same manner?

-The impact of trauma-informed care on the patient and on the healthcare system as a whole cannot be overstated.
-By understanding that a great deal of the patients who seek out healthcare services have undergone a traumatic event and tailoring the assessment with that in mind, an organization can minimize the occurrence of re-traumatization.
+The impact of trauma-informed care on the patient and the healthcare system cannot be overstated.
+By understanding that many of the patients who seek out healthcare services have undergone a traumatic event and tailoring the assessment accordingly, an organization can minimize the occurrence of re-traumatization.

 Ask yourself...